 Short acting beta agonist inhalers (aka 'blue inhalers') are often used to relieve symptoms in asthma.
 Frequent blue inhaler use can reflect poor asthma control and risk of asthma attacks.
 The Sentinel Project aims to reduce the number of blue inhalers needed by asthma patients by improving people's asthma control.
 Blue metered dose inhalers also have a greater impact on the environment than other inhaler types.
 Improving peoples' asthma control using guideline recommended treatments can also be good for the environment.

-This project was initiated in a stepwise fashion across the primary care networks within Hull and East Yorkshire.
-These figures represent data to December 2021 in 5 primary care networks, where initiation started in November 2020 for PCN 1, February 2021 for PCN 2, June 2021 for PCN 3, September 2021 for PCN 4 and October 2021 for PCN 5, and December 2021 for PCN 6.
+This project was initiated in a stepwise fashion across the primary care networks (PCNs) within Hull and East Yorkshire.
+These figures represent data to November 2022 in 6 primary care networks, where initiation started in November 2020 for PCN 1, February 2021 for PCN 2, June 2021 for PCN 3 and September 2021 for PCN 4, October 2021 for PCN 5, and December 2021 for PCN 6.
 These figures are based on the PCN footprints in 2021.
 Data extracted from open prescribing.

 Estimated 44,275 fewer blue inhalers issued for the treatment of asthma

 Did you know that frequent use of blue inhalers in asthma can be a sign of poor asthma control and reflect increased risk of an asthma attack?